canonn-science/Canonn-GCloud/getSystemPoi/README.md

 # getSystemPoi

-This is a cloud function that accepts a system name and a commander name and returns all the POI information for that system.
+This is a cloud function that accepts a system name and a commander name and returns all the POI information for that system captured in the Canonn database.

 The data is captured from the following journal events